 The wild wyverns were not looking as okay as before though.
 The one that carried the Avians began snapping its jaws and raising its tail once more.
 The other followed suit, cornering the Avians and Kesq.
 The three of them took fighting stances as the wyverns closed in.

-Tigala roared at the creatures, but they didn't seem to care this time around.
+Tigala roared at the creatures, but they didn't seem to care.

 "What do we do?"
 I asked as I ran toward the others.